Minor or Cross-Currency Pairs

 EURCHF INFORMATION

-The Euro to Swiss Franc or else the ‘Euro-Swissy’ consist a liquid Forex cross.
-The two currencies are highly correlated to its other and that explains the tight daily volatility of EURCHF.
+The Euro to Swiss Franc pair, also known as the ‘Euro-Swissy’, is a liquid Forex cross.
+The two currencies are highly correlated with each other, which explains the typically tight daily volatility of EUR/CHF.

 ■ (↑) Historical High: 4.5194 (1953)